 There is another gorgeous white sand beach around the other side of the small headland to the south, which is more peaceful.

 One advantage Ao Nang has over Laem Phra Nang is that it has more developed tourist facilities.
-It is also easier to reach the other Krabi area tourist destinations from here.
-There are songthaews running to and from Krabi town every 45 minutes or so.
-You can also get a longtail boat from both Krabi town and Laem Phra Nang.
+It is also easier to reach the other tourist destinations in the Krabi area from here.
+There are songthaews running to and from Krabi Town every 45 minutes or so.
+You can also get a longtail boat from both Krabi Town and Laem Phra Nang.
 This enables you to take in the full magnificence of the beauty of the bay with its limestone crags and dazzlingly-blue water.

 The headland of Laem Phra Nang is a huge attraction with its soft, golden sand, clear shallow waters and impressive limestone islets rising steeply out of the sea.
 There are 3 beaches here within walking distance of each other - Ao Phra Nang which is on the south western edge with East and West Railay Beach situated on either side.
 This area boasts plenty of bungalows set in coconut groves or in landscaped gardens.